machine mastery

 Step 2: Check Your Grind Size

-1. Start at grind setting 5 or 6 for medium roasts
+1. Start at grind setting 5 or 6 for medium roast beans

-3. If too fast (low pressure): Go finer (lower number)
+3. Shot finished too fast (low pressure)?
+Go finer—lower number

-5. Repeat until you hit target extraction time
+5. Keep testing until you hit that target extraction time

 Step 3: Verify Your Dose